-- Listed securities are valued at last traded price or bid-market price ruling at the balance sheet date. - ii) Pooled investment vehicles are stated at the bid-point of the latest prices quoted by the managers prior to the year end. - iii) Investments held in foreign currencies have been valued on the relevant basis and translated into sterling at the rate ruling at the year end date. - iv) Properties were valued by Fletcher King, Property Asset Managers, at 31 March 2015, in accordance with the definition of open market value as defined in Practice Statement 4 of the Royal Institute of Chartered Surveyors' appraisal and valuation manual. - v) Forward contracts are valued at amounts that assume settlement at the spot rates ruling on the year end. - vi) Exchange traded derivatives are stated at market values determined using market quoted prices. - vii) Over the counter derivatives are stated at market value using pricing models and relevant market data as at the year end date. - viii) Repurchase agreements and reverse repurchase agreements are valued at - ix) The insurance policy held by the Closed Fund has been valued on an actuarial hasis c) Contribution income these are due to the Open Fund from the relevant Participating Employers.
-These are recognised when agreed with the Participating Employer concerned.
+- i) Listed securities are valued at last traded price or bid-market price ruling at the balance sheet date. - Pooled investment vehicles are stated at the bid-point of the latest prices quoted by the managers prior to the year end. - iii) Investments held in foreign currencies have been valued on the relevant basis and translated into sterling at the rate ruling at the year end date. - iv) Properties were valued by Fletcher King, Property Asset Managers, at 31 March 2015, in accordance with the definition of open market value as defined in Practice Statement 4 of the Royal Institute of Chartered Surveyors' appraisal and valuation manual. - v) Forward contracts are valued at amounts that assume settlement at the spot rates ruling on the year end. - vi) Exchange traded derivatives are stated at market values determined using market quoted prices. - vii) Over the counter derivatives are stated at market value using pricing models and relevant market data as at the year end date. - viii) Repurchase agreements and reverse repurchase agreements are valued at cost. - ix) The insurance policy held by the Closed Fund has been valued on an actuarial basis.